SakuragiYoshimasa/pyplfv/README.md

 plv_bet_2ch returns plv matrix which is type of numpy.array.
 When you want to get the plv about each situations, you can add parameters 'trial_filering' and 'trial_filter'.
 If only you need is plv matrix, you can hide the heatmap by make show_mat=False.
+Firstly, you need to transform original data to wavelet transformed signals like as above.
+And next, you choose interface corresponding your data structures.

 ```Python
 from data_structures import EEGData